Research Services supports a vibrant research culture across the Faculties of Arts, Social Sciences and Sciences.

 Please reach out to our staff to learn how we can best support you and your team, and how you can incorporate effective strategies within your sphere of influence to advance EDI in research.

 Information sessions and training

 Research Services periodically hosts information and training opportunities for faculty and staff and for students in a variety of topics like grant writing, internal and external funding opportunities, ROMEO, EDI in research, research ethics, and more.

 The Senate Research and Creative Activities Committee developed the University's Strategic Research and Creative Activities Plan (pdf), which was approved by Senate on Nov.
-15, 2016 and updated in April 2021.
+15, 2016 and most recently updated in September 2021.

 About the strategic research plan

 - strategic objectives and action items to increase the capacity for research and creative activity success at Mount Allison University

 - strategic areas of research intensity and emphasis which guide future nominations and appointments in the Canada Research Chairs (CRC) program and which justify future investments through the Canada Foundation for Innovation (CFI)

 The plan also outlines areas of research intensity and emphasis — thematic areas where Mount Allison has a critical mass of researchers and impact or where there are latent and emerging opportunities.